 Fans of The Quiet Man will recognize this wagon as the one that John Wayne and Maureen O’Hara rode in the movie.
 It was donated by Maureen O’hara’s family after her death.

 Seeing the wagon was neat, but hearing the stories of Maureen O’hara by a personal friend brought the movie magic to life.
 We were honored to have a tour directed by Executive Director Brian Downes.
 As a childhood fan of John Wayne who grew up to be a personal friend of both John Wayne and Maureen O’hara, Brian had so many stories to share of these two iconic film stars.

 There was the personal calendar showing the time that Director Downes first met with John Wayne.

 As a former travel writer for the Chicago Tribune and personal friend of the Wayne family, Brian Downes understands the importance of verifying and authenticating all exhibits.
 As we moved through the museum, he had stories to tell of where the exhibits came from and how they were acquired.

 There’s the valise that belonged to Wayne that his daughter rescued after his death.

 Recognize these wood panels from John Wayne’s last movie, The Shootist?
 They were donated to the museum and are original pieces of the movie set!

-Fans of John Wayne would assume that he was an avid horseman on and off the set.
+Fans of John Wayne often assume that he was an avid horseman on and off the set.
 But in reality, Wayne preferred his boat.
-He is reported to have said that he only rode horses when he was being paid!
+John Wayne said that he only rode horses when he was being paid!
 His preferred vacation pastime was to spend time on his boat!